 The accuracy of diagnosis depends upon the use of the appropriate tools and techniques for collecting fecal rectal and fecal stool samples.
 While cotton swabs have been used for this task in the past, flocked swabs offer a significant advantage in diagnostic accuracy.

 Flocked swabs feature synthetic fibers of varying lengths specially formulated to provide the highest possible collection and elution capacity.
-This unique microstructure of the individual fibers allow for higher rates of bacteria recovery than other materials.
+This unique microstructure of the individual fibers allows for higher rates of bacteria recovery than other materials.

 Fecal swab products